czyzby/gdx-lml/lml/README.md

 ## What's new

+1.8 -> 1.9

+- Fixed string to upper/lower case conversions that caused issues with some default locales.

 1.7 -> 1.8

 - Added `<:random>` macro, which allows to choose a random value from the passed array.